 Staff Attorney, Florida Regional Office

 Founded in 1971, Earthjustice has a distinguished track record of achieving significant, lasting environmental protections.
-We achieve this by hiring those who share a passion for justice and a healthy environment for all.
-Our headquarters are in San Francisco with offices across the U.S., including Anchorage, Juneau, Los Angeles, Honolulu, New York, Philadelphia, Denver, Seattle, Bozeman and Washington, D.C.
+We achieve this by hiring people who share a passion for justice and a healthy environment.
+Our headquarters are in San Francisco with offices in Anchorage, Juneau, Los Angeles, Tallahassee, Miami, Honolulu, New York, Philadelphia, Denver, Chicago, Seattle, Bozeman, and Washington, DC.

-- Develop and manage relationships with co-counsel, and with a diverse group of clients and coalition partners.
+- Manage relationships with outside co-counsel, clients and coalition partners.

-- Lawyer with at least six years of litigation experience and capable of leading litigation who is admitted, or willing to apply for admission, to the Florida bar.
+- Lawyer with at least six years of litigation experience who is admitted, or willing to apply for admission, to the Florida bar.

 - Ability to work both independently and in collaboration with others.